County commissioners react to comments from state officials about uptick of COVID-19 cases

 “It is a serious virus, we understand that,” said O’Donnell.
 “But we also can’t shut down the economy again because so many small business owners are already suffering.
 I’m not naïve, I know this could spiral out of control.
 But, we know where that could happen and that would be more more likely than not at a nursing home or long term care facility.”

-Dr. Norman said he has been working closely with Dr. Gerald Minns, Sedgwick County health officer to see what can be done to contain the spread.
+Dr. Norman said he has been working closely with Dr. Garold Minns, Sedgwick County health officer, to see what can be done to contain the spread.
 Minns has previously said he thinks the county should remain in Phase II.

 Commissioner said they expect more information from Dr. Minns at Wednesday’s county commission meeting.